sounisi5011/metalsmith-pug-extra/README.md

 Only files that match this pattern will be processed.
 Specify a glob expression string or an array of strings as the pattern.
-Patterns are verified using [multimatch v4.0.0].
+Pattern are verified using [multimatch v4.0.0].

 [multimatch v4.0.0]: https://www.npmjs.com/package/multimatch/v/4.0.0